mickcrosse/PERMUTOOLS/README.md

 ## Examples

-The example code used to generate the results and plots below can be found in [run_github_examples.m](examples/run_github_examples.m), as well as more extensive examples in the [examples folder](examples).
+The example code used to generate the results and plots below can be found in [run_github_examples.m](examples/run_github_examples.m), as well as more extensive examples for each function in the [examples](examples) folder.

 ### Permutation tests for multivariate data